 - Inspect for wear: Look for any damage that needs extra attention before applying waterproofing.

-- Allow ample drying time: Patience is key; rushing the process can lead to moisture problems later.
+- Allow ample drying time: Rushing the process leads to moisture problems later.

 Removing Old Coating

-Before you start removing the old coating, inspect your rainfly for any damage that might need attention.
-Dampen a dish sponge with isopropyl alcohol and gently lift off any flaking material.
-Make sure to thoroughly remove all residual flakes to create a clean surface for the new sealant.
+Check the rainfly for damage before removing the old coating.
+Dampen a dish sponge with isopropyl alcohol and gently work off any flaking material.
+Remove all residual flakes so the new sealant bonds properly.

 Inspect for Damage